nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 __/usr/bin/kodi-standalone__<br>

-The startup script always runs on boot-up and the line above will execute last and launch Kodi.
+The startup script always runs on boot-up and the line above will execute last and launch Kodi.<br>
 Reboot your RPI3 _(sudo reboot now)_.
 Kodi should launch automatically at the end of boot-up.

 ## VPN Setup on the RPI3